DanDevG/flexible-bootstrap-carousel/README.md

 Flexible Bootstrap Carousel plugin

-##Introducing
+## Introducing
 This plugin makes possible showing different numbers of entities in each item of your Bootstrap carousel depending on the browser's window width.
-The content of each entity might be either simple (an image, for example) or complicated (as a product description with several images, selectors of sizes, colors etc... in internet-store).
+The content of each entity might be either simple (an image, for example) or complicated (as a product description with several images, selectors of sizes, colors etc... in an internet-store).
-Actually the plugin creates several columns in each item of a Bootstrap carousel.
+Actually, the plugin creates several columns in each item of a Bootstrap carousel.
 Then it is watching if the width of a browser window is changing and is adjusting number of columns in each item respectively to window's size
 (by default - from 1 through 3 columns, but you can set up number of entities in each item on your own).
 To see the plugin in action visit this [showcase](http://flexcarousel.surge.sh)